-- 1. THE PROPOSAL IN STAGES (The form and final length will be decided on an individual basis) - a.
-A topic statement: A paragraph describing your topic and what you find interesting and compelling about it. - b.
-Initial problem statement: Expand the topic and its relevance.
+- 1. The proposal in stages (The form and final length will be decided on an individual basis) - a.
+A topic statement: A paragraph describing your topic and what you find interesting and compelling about it. - Initial problem statement: Expand the topic and its relevance.
 This assignment has two, distinct parts. - i.
 Topical literature search and annotated bibliography: Find, read, and annotate at least 10 articles that are central to your emerging research interests. - ii.
 Write an initial problem statement: Use the literature from your bibliography to expand from a simple topic to a problem.
 Describe what we do not know about your topic and what we learn from studying it.
 This statement should contain at least the hint of research questions, whether stated in question form or not (e.g. questions, hypotheses, paradoxes). - c.
-Conceptual framework: Identify and discuss some key concepts that will help you define and refine your topic into a research object.
-These are probably hinted in what you have written so far: you are interested in the topic in some ways but not others; here you make that explicit by identifying and discussing key conceptual literatures on these.
+Initial conceptual framework: Identify and discuss some key concepts that will help you define and refine your topic into a research object.
+These are probably hinted in what you have written so far: you are interested in the topic in some ways but not others; here you make that explicit by identifying and discussing key conceptual literatures.
 This assignment has two, distinct parts. - i.
 Conceptual literature search and annotated bibliography: Find, read, and annotate at least 10 articles that are central to your emerging research interests. - ii.
 Write an initial conceptual framework: Identify and discuss key conceptual literatures and how they intersect.
-Start to identify conceptual questions as well: what might be your conceptual contribution. - d.
-Research object, questions, and necessary evidence: Revise and refine your initial problem statement and initial conceptual framework, bringing it all together into a research object.
+Start to identify conceptual questions as well: what might be your conceptual contribution.
+Include an updated version of your problem statement, revised based on feedback you received. - d.
+Research object, questions, and necessary evidence: Revise and refine your problem statement and conceptual framework, bringing it all together into a research object.
 Make explicit your research questions and start to identify the sort of evidence you will need. - e.
-Evidence and methods: Identify the form of evidence you will need and some methods that will enable you to gather and analyze the data that will provide that evidence.
-This assignment has two distinct parts: - i.
+Initial evidence and methods: Identify the form of evidence you will need and some methods that will enable you to gather and analyze the data that will provide that evidence.
+This assignment has two, distinct parts: - i.
 Methodological literature search and annotated bibliography: Find, read, and annotate at least 10 articles that are central to your emerging research interests. - ii.
-Write an initial section on evidence and methods: This section should be based on your conceptual framework, object of inquiry and research questions, and methodological literature search. - f.
+Write an initial section on evidence and methods: This section should be based on your methodological literature search and your conceptual framework, object of inquiry and research questions (include updated versions of these, revised based on feedback you have received). - f.
 Complete (draft) research proposal and presentation: Produce a complete, draft research proposal for the rest of the class to read.
-In class, provide a brief presentation: a "pitch" for why your research is interesting and your proposed research compelling and cohesive! - g.
-Complete research proposal: A revision, based on the feedback you received.
+In class, provide a brief presentation: a "pitch" for why your research is compelling! - g.
+Revised research proposal: A revision, based on the feedback you received.
 You've done it!
 You have a complete research proposal. - 2.
 PEER REVIEW/WORKSHOPS: For the 4 assignments above that are marked with an asterisk (also underlined in the course schedule), students will read BEFORE CLASS the work of the other students, and will be prepared to offer constructive criticism.
-You will provide written comments for a smaller number of students (to be decided).